hyperledger/besu-docs/docs/HowTo/Interact/APIs/Authentication.md

 Enable authentication from the command line and supply the public key of the external JWT token.
 The JWT token must use the `RS256` algorithm.

+JWT public authentication disables the Besu `/login` endpoint, meaning [username and password authentication](username-and-password-authentication) will not work.

 ### 1. Generate a Private and Public Key Pair

 The private and accompanying public key file must be in the `.pem` format.

+The key must use a RSA private key of at least 2048 bits.

 !!! example "Example using OpenSSL"
     ```bash